 Skin disease may result from suppression or overactivity of the immune system.
 Pemphigus foliaceus is the most common autoimmune disease, which typically causes blisters on the face and ears to rapidly break and form crusts and erosions.

-- Acute Moist Dermatitis (Hot Spots): A hot spot is an acutely inflamed area of the skin that is worsened by a dog constantly licking or chewing the skin.
+Acute Moist Dermatitis, more commonly referred to as ‘Hot Spots’ is an acutely inflamed area of the skin that is worsened by a dog constantly licking or chewing its skin.

-- Acral Lick Granulomas: Acral lick granulomas are characterized by a raised, usually ulcerated area on a dog’s foot or leg caused by incessant, compulsive licking.
+Acral lick granulomas are characterized by a raised, usually ulcerated area on a dog’s foot or leg, caused by incessant, compulsive licking.

 This material is provided for educational purposes only and is not intended to diagnose or treat any disease or condition.
 All specific treatment decisions must be made by you and your local, attending veterinarian.